 Disbursement for Books and Supplies

-SOU disburses Financial Aid up to 5 days prior to the term begin date.
-Beginning Fall 2020, Financial Aid will begin disbursing at the census date of the term.
+- SOU disburses Financial Aid up to 5 days prior to the term begin date.
 If the Financial Aid is more than the student account balance, a credit will be sent to the student in the form of a refund to their SOU OneCard or the student bank account depending on their refund preference.
 This refund can be used for books and supplies.
 The SOU bookstore also allows students that are currently enrolled in at least 6 SOU credit hours and have a student account balance in good standing (a balance of less than $1,500 in charges from a previous term) to charge their textbooks and supplies for the term.
 For questions please regarding charging books and supplies to the bookstore contact 541.552.6178 .
 For questions regarding disbursements and/or refund preference selections contact the Raider Student Services at 541.552.6600 or firstname.lastname@example.org .